Property Versus Shares

 Easier to understand – Property investment is generally more easily understood than share investment.
 Although property investment requires a certain level of sophistication, it does not require the same degree of technical understanding that shares investing does.

 Tangibility – Property investment provides tangible evidence of where your hard-earned money is going.
-It is much more satisfying walking through your own investment property than through the aisles of a Woolworth’s store in which you are a shareholder.
+Walking through your investment property is much more satisfying than walking through the aisles of a Woolworths store where you are a shareholder.

 READ MORE :

-Potential to add value – Property provides the investor with the opportunity to improve its value through renovation or development.
-This ability is not available with shares short of becoming a board member or creating your own publicly listed company.
+Potential to add value – Property allows the investor to improve its value through renovation or development.
+This ability is unavailable with shares short of becoming a board member or creating your publicly listed company.

-High gearing – Property enables investors with relatively small amounts of money to obtain exposure to relatively large assets.
+High gearing – Property enables investors with relatively small amounts of money to obtain exposure to rather large assets.
 Property is a favored form of security for banks and, under certain circumstances, may be fully financed with no recourse beyond the property.
-On the other hand, shares are generally financed at a maximum of 70%, and the lender has recourse by way of margin calls against the investor when the LVR is breached.
+On the other hand, shares are generally funded at a maximum of 70%, and the lender has an alternative by way of margin calls against the investor when the LVR is breached.

 Low volatility – Property has historically provided low volatility relative to shares, although the infrequency of its valuation does bias the results.

-High long-term returns – Property has historically provided high long-term returns, particularly in comparison to fixed interest and cash.
+High long-term returns – Property has historically provided high long-term returns, particularly compared to fixed interest and cash.

-Tax efficiency – Property has a high degree of tax efficiency for several reasons.
-Firstly, its returns are comprised of a growth component that may be concessionally taxed (if held for over 12 months) using the capital gains tax discount.
+Tax efficiency – Property has high tax efficiency for several reasons.
+Its returns comprise a growth component that may be concessionally taxed (if held for over 12 months) using the capital gains tax discount.
 Secondly, the property can be highly geared, which results in a high deductible interest component.
 Thirdly, the property allows the deduction of a depreciation component for building write-off and plant and equipment, improving the after-tax return.

 Reasons to Invest in Shares

 High liquidity – Shares generally provide higher liquidity than property.
-A line of credit facility secured against property can help the matter, and it is not always desirable to increase one’s borrowings when cash is required.
+A line of credit facility secured against property can help, and it is not always desirable to increase one’s borrowings when cash is required.

 High Divisibility – A share portfolio is much more easily divisible than a property portfolio.
-When small amounts of cash are required, a share investor can sell down a similar value of shares where a property investor is forced to sell an entire property.
+When small amounts of cash are required, a share investor can sell down a similar value of shares, whereas a property investor is forced to sell an entire property.

-Low minimum investment – Shares provide the opportunity to invest smaller amounts of money than property.
-If you only have $5,000 to invest, you will have no problems finding shares to purchase but good luck finding an investment property for this amount of money.
+Low minimum investment – Shares allow investing smaller amounts of money than property.
+If you only have $5,000 to invest, you will have no problems finding shares to purchase, but good luck finding an investment property for this amount.

 Low transaction costs – Shares involve substantially lower transaction costs than property.
 The only costs involved in transacting shares are brokerage on both acquisition and disposal.
-On the other hand, the property involves stamp duty, inspections, legal on acquisition and advertising, agent’s commission, and legal on disposal.
+On the other hand, the property requires stamp duty, inspections, legal on investment and advertising, agent’s commission, and permitted on removal.

 Low ongoing costs – Shares involve substantially lower ongoing costs than property.
-In fact, direct share ownership does not involve any ongoing costs.
-In contrast, the property can involve corporate fees, insurance, land tax, letting fees, maintenance fees, management fees, rates, and repair costs.
+Direct share ownership does not include any ongoing costs.
+In contrast, the property can apply corporate fees, insurance, land tax, letting fees, maintenance fees, management fees, rates, and repair costs.

 Timely performance appraisal – Shares in publicly listed companies enable the investor to assess the value and performance of their portfolio.
 The share investor can call their broker or view their portfolio value online.
-In contrast, the property investor must obtain market appraisals and or valuations on each of their properties before being in a position to appraise the performance and value of their portfolio.
+In contrast, the property investor must obtain market appraisals and valuations on each of their properties before being able to appraise their portfolio’s performance and value.

-High long-term returns – Just like property shares have historically provided high long-term returns, particularly in comparison to fixed interest and cash.
+High long-term returns – Like property shares, they have historically provided high long-term returns, particularly in comparison to fixed interest and cash.

-Tax efficiency – Shares have a very high degree of tax efficiency for several reasons.
-Firstly, its returns are comprised of a growth component that may be concessionally taxed (if held for over 12 months) using the capital gains tax discount.
+Tax efficiency – Shares have a very high tax efficiency for several reasons.
+Its returns comprise a growth component that may be concessionally taxed (if held for over 12 months) using the capital gains tax discount.
 Secondly, shares can be relatively highly geared, which results in a relatively high deductible interest component.
 Thirdly, many Australian shares provide franking credits with their dividends that may be used to offset the investor’s other tax liabilities.
 Put another way, the dividend income from a fully franked share provides tax-free income to a share investor on the 30% marginal tax rate.

 The Returns

-At the end of the day, you can have all of the before-mentioned benefits, but the bottom line for most investors is returns.
+You can have all of the above-mentioned benefits, but the bottom line for most investors is returns.
 While we all know that past performance is no guarantee of future performance, we are interested in how asset classes have performed in the past.
-As such, let’s now turn our attention to property and share historical returns.
+As such, let’s turn our attention to property and share historical returns.

 How is this possible, you might ask?
-Well, it all comes back to the measurement period of the research.
-As with all other asset classes, property and share values move in cycles.
-Given that property and shares generally do not move in harmony with one another, they each have peaks and troughs at different cycles.
-Different measurements periods capture this and can therefore provide substantial variations in results.
-It, therefore, stands to reason that a measurement period incorporating more peaks and fewer troughs will provide a greater return for the period.
+Well, it all comes back to the research’s measurement period.
+Property and share values move in cycles, as do all asset classes.
+Since property and shares generally do not move in harmony, they each have peaks and troughs at different processes.
+Different measurement periods capture this and can provide substantial variations in results.
+It, therefore, stands to reason that a measurement period incorporating more peaks and fewer troughs will give a greater return for the period.

-Below are the results from an ASX commissioned report prepared by Towns Perrin.
-The measurement period is only 1 year apart and spans a considerable amount of time to provide more relevant information.
+Below are the results from an ASX-commissioned report prepared by Towns Perrin.
+The measurement periods are only one year apart and span a considerable amount of time to provide more relevant information.

 • 10 Years To December 2003